Preparing to capture an image of your CRP

 Panel Reflectance Values

 While most panels have the 'albedo' values printed by the QR codes, you may want the full list of reflectance values across the entire measured spectrum (typically 250nm to 950nm wavelength).
-To download your panel's reflectance values, please have your panel's serial number ready and visit micasense.com/prv.
+To obtain your panel’s reflectance values, please send your panel serial number to the MicaSense Support Team. here!

 Taking care of your panel

-Despite its looks, the CRP should be considered delicate scientific instrument, and requires proper care to prevent the reflectance surface to be compromised.
+Despite its looks, the CRP should be considered a delicate scientific instrument and requires proper care to prevent the reflectance surface from being compromised.
 The instructions to take care of your CRP varies depending on the serial number.
 We've made an article dedicated to this here: Calibrated Reflectance Panel Care Instructions